List of Bad Habits to Avoid

 Comparison is the thief of joy.
 The issue with comparing yourself with someone else is that you compare a chapter of your life to another chapter of someone else.
 If you are wondering why you are not as successful as Elon Musk or Warren Buffet, it is because you are just starting, and they have been in business for decades longer than you have.

 The things we see in the lives of successful individuals are the highlight reel.
 We get to see the Forbes nominations, magazine covers, and speeches.
-But, we do not see all the times they had spent their days just as you are currently trying hard and taking the right steps in the correct direction.
+But we do not see all the times they spent their days just as you are currently trying hard and taking the proper steps in the correct direction.
 Remember, everyone must have a beginning.

 Not Taking Care Of Your Health

 Successful people know the importance of health in productivity and focus.
-If you do not take in enough food to sustain your body, you cannot get your tasks done or focus for a long time.
+You need to take in enough food to sustain your body to complete your tasks and focus for a long time.
 Examine your diet as you do your income.
-Money is vital to settle your bills, and so is food to fuel your body and reach your goals.
+Money is vital to settle your bills, as is food to fuel your body and reach your goals.
 Your eating habits are very important.
 This may be the most important thing on this list of bad habits to avoid.
-A healthy diet is a good habit to have.
+A healthy diet is an excellent habit to have.
 Your body will thank you for that.

 Giving Up When Things Get Tough